Consulting Report Examples, Templates & How to Write One

 2. Create an Outline

 Give your report a structure that fits the type of project you’re working on.
-A clear outline not only keeps your writing organized but also helps you estimate how much time each section will take.
-A general structure might look like this:
+A clear outline keeps your writing organized and helps you estimate how much time each section will take.
+A general consulting report structure might look like this:

-- Executive summary: A short overview of your main findings and recommendations, aka the TL;DR of the business world for busy executives.
+3. Executive summary: A short overview of your main findings and recommendations, the TL;DR for busy decision-makers.

-- Introduction: Sum up the project scope, why its central issue matters, plus any background information that may affect how key observations in your report are understood.
+4. Introduction: Project scope, why the central issue matters, and any background that shapes how your findings should be understood.

-- Conclusion: A recap of your research and the most promising solution(s).
+8. Conclusion: A recap of your research and the most promising path forward.

 3. Get Writing

 Once your research and outline are solid, the writing itself should flow more easily.
-Start drafting, then revise through one or two rounds of edits.
+Start drafting section by section, then revise in one or two rounds of edits.
 Always proofread carefully, or better yet, have someone else give it a fresh read.
+A report that’s hard to read undermines even the best research.

 4. Give It Form

 After the content is finalized, format and design your report so it looks professional.
-You don’t need expensive design software; tools like Canva or Visme can create polished layouts quickly.
-You can also use our free template below to give your research a professional finish.
+You don’t need expensive software.
+Tools like Canva or Visme can create polished layouts quickly.
+You can also use our free Google Doc template above to give your research a professional finish.

-[ Read: 23 Free Life Coaching Resources to Get Your Little Paws on Right Now ]
+[ Read: 23 Free Life Coaching Resources to Upgrade Your Practice ]

 How to Write an Executive Summary for a Consulting Report